Good News in History, February 20 - Good News Network

 - Protesters in Albania‘s capital, Tirana, toppled an enormous statue of the nation’s long-time dictator (1991)

-- Ross Perot announced he would run for president of the USA (1992)
+- Independent candidate Ross Perot announced he would run for president of the USA (1992)

+Happy 91st Birthday to Oscar-winning actor and director Sidney Poitier.
+He became the first black performer to win a Best Actor Academy Award (for Lilies of the Field in 1964).
+Three years later he was the top box-office star with three films about race relations–To Sir, with Love, In the Heat of the Night, and Guess Who’s Coming to Dinner.

+At the age of 16, after growing up in The Bahamas, he moved to New York City and held a string of jobs as a dishwasher, until a successful audition landed him a spot with the American Negro Theatre.
+Poitier, who also starred in A Raisin in the Sun, has written three autobiographical books, including The Measure of a Man: A Spiritual Autobiography (2000).